-4.2.2 Use of cloud services to handle confidential information 34 (3) Measures when introducing or constructing an information system using a cloud service (4) Measures when operating or maintaining an information system using a cloud service (5) Measures when revising or discarding an information system using a cloud service 4.2.3 Selection and use of cloud services to handle non-confidential information only (1) Maintenance/establishment of operational rules related to use of cloud services when not handling any confidential information 36 (2) Implementation of measures for use of cloud services when not handling any confidential information 4.3 Procurement of Equipment, etc 4.3.1 Procurement of equipment, etc. .37 (1) Establishment/Maintenance of operational rules for the procurement of 27 equipment, etc Chapter 5 Lifecycle of Information Systems 5.1 Classification of Information Systems 5.1.1 Establishment of information system classification standards .39 (1) Establishment/Maintenance of operational rules for the classification of information systems .39 (2) Establishment/Maintenance of operational rules for information security 20 (3) Implementation of classification based on information system classification (3) Implementation of classification based on information system classification standards (4) Review of operational rules for information system classification standards , and specific items of information security measures 40 5.2 Measures at Each Phase of Information System Lifecycle 5.2.1 Planning and definition of requirements for information systems (1) Ensuring the implementation of frameworks (2) Implementation of classification based on information system classification standards (3) Formulation of security requirements for information systems 5.2.2 (1) Measures when constructing information systems (2) Measures for inspections on delivery 5.2.3 Operation and maintenance of information security 43 (1) Measures for information systems during operation and maintenance 5.2.4 Update and disposal of information systems (1) Measures for update and disposal of information systems 5.2.5 Review on measures for information systems 5.2 (1) Review on measures for information systems 5.3 5.3.1 Operational Continuity Plan of Information Systems .45 5.5.1 Ensuring consistency between information security measures for information systems and the systems' operational continuity plans 15 (1) Ensuring consistency between information security measures for .+5 (1) Ensuring consistency between information security measures for information systems and the systems' operational continuity plans 45 5.4 Shared Government Systems 5.4.1 Measures by shared government system administrator agencies (1) Establishment/Maintenance of operation and management rules for - information security measures .46
+4.2.2 Use of cloud services to handle confidential information 34 (1) Establishment/Maintenance of operational rules for using cloud services (2) Formulation of security requirements for using cloud services 35 (3) Measures when introducing or constructing an information system using a cloud service 35 (4) Measures when operating or maintaining an information system using a cloud service 35 (5) Measures when revising or discarding an information system using a cloud service 4.2.3 Selection and use of cloud services to handle non-confidential information only.
+(1) Maintenance/establishment of operational rules related to use of cloud services when not handling any confidential information 36 (2) Implementation of measures for use of cloud services when not handling any confidential information 4.3 Procurement of Equipment, etc 4.3.1 Procurement of equipment, etc. 37 (1) Establishment/Maintenance of operational rules for the procurement of equipment, etc. 27 • • Lifecycle of Information Systems 5.1 Classification of Information Systems 5.1.1 • 39 (1) Establishment/Maintenance of operational rules for the classification of • • information systems 39 (2) Establishment/Maintenance of operational rules for information security 20 measures based on the classification of information systems standards (4) Review of operational rules for information system classification standards and specific items of information security measures 5.2 Measures at Each Phase of Information System Lifecycle 5.2.1 Planning and definition of requirements for information systems (1) Ensuring the implementation of frameworks (2) Implementation of classification based on information system classification 1 standards (3) Formulation of security requirements for information systems 41 5.2.2 Procurement and construction of information systems (1) Measures when constructing information systems 5.2.3 (2) Measures for inspections on delivery Operation and maintenance of information security 43 3.2.3 (1) Measures for information systems during operation and maintenance 5.2.4 Update and disposal of information systems 3.2.1 (1) Measures for update and disposal of information systems 44 5.2.5 Review on measures for information systems 44 0.1.10 (1) Review on measures for information systems 5.3 Operational Continuity Plan of Information Systems 5.3.1 Ensuring consistency between information security measures for information systems and the systems' operational continuity plans 45 (1) Ensuring consistency between information security measures for information systems and the systems' operational continuity plans 5.4 Shared Government Systems 5.4.1 Measures by shared government system administrator agencies 46 (1) Establishment/Maintenance of operation and management rules for 10 information security measures 46